Hprairie/finetune-clip/README.md

 ## Current Project Structure

-Benchmarks: retrieval benchmarks
+Benchmarks: Separate scripts and files for testing all open_clip models

-- Need to check but can just use clip-benchmark for all retrieval benchmarks
+Misc-Testing: random visualizations

-Misc-Testing : random visualizations
+Scripts: Scripts to finetune CLIP

-Scripts : Scripts to finetune CLIP
+Benchmark-scripts: Scripts to run benchmarks on different CLIP models

-Open-Clip : src
+Open-Clip: src

 ## Running Finetuning Scripts
-Very similar to open_clip, but with a seperate script for finetuning instead of training. i.e.
+Very similar to open_clip, but with a separate script for finetuning instead of training. i.e.

 ```bash
 export MASTER_PORT=12802